ivanpetrushev/meeting-notes-extractor/plugins/input/google-drive/README.md

 - [ ] Keep authorization tokens in AWS Secrets Manager instead of DynamoDB
 - [ ] Implement pagination when browsing Google Drive folders

+## Troubleshooting

+### Token has been expired ot revoked

+Delete the `token` object from DynamoDB.
+Visit the Lambda function URL to go through the authorization process again.

+TODO: refresh token is expected not to expire.
+To be verified.